csev/dj4e-market/README.md

 If you don't already have a Django 5.2 virtual environment use the following commands to create a new Django 5.2 environment.
-We start with the `deactivate` command to make sure t0 exit any virtual environment your shell might be using.
+We start with the `deactivate` command to make sure to exit any virtual environment your shell might be using.
 We don't want to build out Django 5.2 environment by extending an earlier virtual envionment (i.e. like django42).